JacksonBates/blog/_posts/2016-10-30-what-i-learned-writing-six-functions-that-do-the-same-thing.md

 permalink: /six-functions
 date: 2016-10-30 11:33:00 +0800
 tags: [code]
+description: Writing different versions of the same function can uncover interesting performance insights when benchmarked.
 ---

 A couple weeks ago, a camper started an unofficial algorithm competition on Free Code Camp’s Forum.